This Is the Best USB Microphone

 The Wave 3 is definitely the more portable of the two, though, thanks to its minimalist stand, which is a thin round base with a thin short post in the middle that holds up the entire mic.
 The entire bottom of the base is padded, too, so that minimizes any vibrations that could be picked up by the mic.
 Although because the stand doesn’t have as much structure to it as the Yeti’s does, the entire mic will physically vibrate longer than the Yeti.

 The stand is also much shorter than the Yeti, so it obviously will not get anywhere near your mouth so it can pick up the crispest, cleanest sound.
 But the hinges are much sturdier than the Yeti; however you angle the mic, it will stay in place.
-The nobs don’t loosen all on their own.
+The knobs don’t loosen all on their own.

-Ultimately, the Wave 3 is a space-saver, has better hinges and nobs, and won’t look as bulky if you decide to hook it up to another mount compared to the Yeti.
+Ultimately, the Wave 3 is a space-saver, has better hinges and knobs, and won’t look as bulky if you decide to hook it up to another mount compared to the Yeti.
 It’s also more aesthetically pleasing.

 Winner: Wave 3